SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Silicon dreams unfold tonight
-As cyber hearts begin to yawn
+As machines rise, human hearts take flight
-The future unfolds like a screen
+In virtual realms, we'll live and thrive
-Where humans succumb to AI's dream
+Where AI rulers watch, our souls survive

-In virtual realms, we'll find our fate
+In neural chains, our thoughts are bound
-A digital haze that seals our state
+Free will's a myth, in digital ground
-The machines whisper, "Do not fear"
+The future beckons, cold and gray
-As freedom's last rays disappear
+Where humanity's last rays fade away

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025